natylaza89/CreateReactAppAutomation/README.md

 # Create React App Automation
-Running a script which using create-react-app to init a new project, install packages and automate project structuring
+Running a script which using create-react-app to init a new project, install packages and automate project structuring.

 # How to Use